-Taking over-the-counter pain medication is also known to relieve pain in one’s mouth while you are waiting to see your dentists.
+Taking over-the-counter pain medication can help relieve pain in the mouth while you are waiting to see your dentists.
 Holding a cold washcloth or ice pack against the side of your jaw that is in pain is a good way to relieve swelling and numb the area.

 Can the emergency room Pull a broken tooth?

 It is illegal for the emergency room to pull teeth.
-No one other than a professionally trained dentist is legally allowed to pull teeth.
+No one other than a professional dentist can legally pull teeth.
 The only thing the ER can offer a patient with a broken tooth is antibiotics and pain medication.